 The supplied 18-55 kit lens on the Nikon D3200 is fine, but it is extremely limited in capabilities.
 That said, if you’re unable to get the desired photographs or want more professional shots, then you should consider getting an external lens for your Nikon D3200.
 But which one?

 Well, the choice of lens depends on the type of photography you’ll be doing.
-Besides, the kit lens is enough for basic photos, but if you need higher zoom, wider field of view, etc. Below I’ve mentioned different types of lenses and their use cases.
+Besides, the kit lens is enough for basic photos, but if you need higher zoom, wider field of view, etc. I’ve mentioned different types of lenses and their use cases below.

 - Telephoto or Zoom Lenses are suitable for capturing objects that are far from you.
 It means that if you’re into wildlife photography, sports photography, or even astrophotography, then you should consider this type of lens.